mdbrnowski/codeforces-toolbox/README.md

 Choose one of the following (type an integer):
   1. change the template file
   2. change username and password
-  3. change password
-  4. change language
+  3. change programming language
-  5. set compile command
+  4. set compile command
-  6. set run command
+  5. set run command
 ```
-then you can just type an integer (1-6) and change your template file, username, password, language, run or compilation command.
+then you can just type an integer (1-5) and change your template file, username and password, language, run or compilation command.

 See the FAQ at the bottom of this page.